Remuneration committee report

 ELEMENTS OF REMUNERATION

-Italtile has an integrated remuneration and reward model which includes guaranteed remuneration, short-term incentives and long-term incentives.
-The components of total remuneration for permanent employees, prescribed officers and executives are fixed remuneration and variable remuneration.
+Italtile has an integrated remuneration and reward model which includes guaranteed remuneration, and short and long-term incentives ("LTIs").
+The components of total remuneration for permanent employees, prescribed officers and executives are fixed and variable remuneration.

 Fixed remuneration comprises a basic salary and benefits, aligned to roles and performance.
-Variable remuneration comprises short- term incentives and long-term incentives, aimed at retention of critical employees.
+Variable remuneration comprises short and LTIs, aimed at retention of critical employees.
 Performance is measured against set performance indicators.

 All employees share in Group profits, based on an individual's contribution to the Group.
-The Group has a minimum cost to Company target of R120 000 per employee (2019: R100 000).
+The Group has a minimum annual cost-to-company target of R134 000 per employee (2022: R125 000).